pkwzimm/beerscraper/README.md

 ### Instructions
 #### Order of scripts:
 - untappd-scraper.py \
 Scrapes Untappd
 - filter_breweries.py \
 Filters the output file from above by geographic location, average rating, and total rating.

+#### Dashboard files:
-- index.html
+- index.html \
+page on which to embed the dashboard
-- brewery.js
+- brewery.js \
+D3.js script
-- brewery.css
+- brewery.css \
+styling
 - jquery.3.5.1.min.js \
-All used to host the dashboard
+D3 needs jQuery

 **Important Note** - You'll need to host the web and data files on a webserver for this to work.
 Right now, they expect everything to be in the root directory.